Rami-Sabbagh/Rami-Sabbagh.github.io/_posts/2019-08-08-Hacking-my-router-settings.md

 So I opened youtube on my phone, and started watching some youtube videos, he got angry and cutted the internet, yeah !

 ### 8. Shut down the system
-Okay now, the cookie mas have been sniffed, so I terminated the terminal, and shutdown the whole system for the next day,
+Okay now, the cookie has been sniffed, so I terminated the terminal, and shutdown the whole system for the next day,

 If you want to continue using it, you could turn off the monitor mode by typing